Undergraduate Course: Business Research Methods I: Introduction to Data Analysis (BUST08033)

 ||1.
 Generic feedback on your COURSEWORK, together with individual marks, will be available on Learn within 15 working days from the submission deadline and you will be able to review your individual feedback electronically via Grademark on Learn.

-3. The non-compulsory PROBLEM SOLVING SESSIONS at the end of Weeks 4-10 provide the opportunity for testing your understanding of the week's lectures and getting direct feedback.
+2. PROBLEM SOLVING SESSIONS at the end of Weeks 1-10 provide the opportunity for testing your understanding of the week's lectures and getting direct feedback.
 The Problem Solving Session exercises are posted in the 'Problem Solving Sessions' folder on Learn and students are expected to complete the exercises before the session so that any problems can be discussed at the session.

-4. Your EXAMINATION marks will be posted on Learn (together with generic feedback and examination statistics) as soon as possible after the Boards of Examiners' meeting (normally end of January/beginning of February).
-You will have the opportunity to look at your examination scripts in early February in the Business School UG Office Reception (Room 1.11, Business School, 29 Buccleuch Place).
+4. Your EXAMINATION marks will be posted on Learn (together with generic feedback and examination statistics) as soon as possible after the Boards of Examiners' meeting (normally end of May/beginning of June).
+You will have the opportunity to look at your examination scripts in early June in the Business School UG Office Reception (Room 1.11, Business School, 29 Buccleuch Place).
 Note that non-Honours students will be notified of the arrangements to collect examination scripts from the UG Office, normally following the retention period.

 ||Hours & Minutes